 What is it?
 Our flash fiction series invites writers to write short pieces in response to photos we post.

 How long is the series?
-We will be doing this throughout the month of July and early August — which nets out to three rounds of images (three submission periods).
-Round 1 starts on Monday 7/3, when the first prompt will be posted via blog and social media.
+We will be doing this throughout the month of July and early August — which nets out to (3) rounds of images (three submission periods).
+Round 3 starts on Monday, July 23, 2018 (and ends on Saturday, July 28, 2018 before midnight EST); the prompt is below and will be posted on all social media channels, too.
 Winners will be announced and winning pieces (winner + runner-up) will be posted after the submission periods for all three rounds are finished, in the first week of August.

 You can find all guidelines here, including how to submit (and where!).
 We can’t wait to read your work!